-As you invest in yourself, try and make your life better, and evolve, you may find that some old friends are not up to your speed.
-Perhaps they are not trying to better themselves like you are; you may feel that they’re dragging you down to a lower… level of existence, let’s say.
+When you invest in yourself, you try and make your life better.
+This makes you evolve as a person.
+You may find that some of your old friends will not be up to your speed, or aren’t willing to.
+Perhaps they aren’t trying to better themselves like you are.
+You may begin to feel that they’re dragging you down to a lower, for the lack of a better term, level of existence.
 You feel that you’ve outgrown them.

-You may not enjoy their company like you used to.
+Enjoying their company may not be like it used to anymore.
 You may start to think that the things they’re concerned with, the things they’re talking about, are no longer relevant to you.
-Maybe you no longer want to talk about sports, gossip, insignificant job problems, etc. It’s not that you want to judge them for it – you’re just not that interested in those things anymore.
+Maybe you no longer want to talk about sports, gossip, or any other insignificant subject matters all the time.
+It’s not that you want to judge them for it — you’re just not that interested in those things anymore.

-Maybe you feel that the motivations and aspirations you have are not matched by your existing friends.
-Maybe you have a desire to surround yourself with people who are motivated as well, who can add to your motivation – not put it down.
+Maybe you feel that the motivations and aspirations you have are not matched with those of your existing friends’.
+Maybe you have a desire to surround yourself with people who are motivated as well, who can add to your motivation — not put it down.

 In other cases, you might feel that you no longer share the values of your old friends.
 Sometimes, there is that feeling when you question if they’re really your friends — you may even start to consider them as “fake friends.”
 These things happen.

-When things like this happen, you start to feel that it’s time to make some new friends – and maybe let go of existing ones.
+When things like these happen, you start to feel that it’s time to make some new friends — and maybe let go of existing ones.